 About three to four years ago, social media marketing made the transition from being a “good to have” to a “must have” component of the average company’s marketing mix.
 Now, we can safely claim that content marketing has made that leap.
-In fact in a recent study, content marketing was voted the “most commercially important digital marketing tactic” for 2015.

 Budget allocations for content marketing are growing exponentially.
 More and more tools and resources are now tailor-made with content marketing in mind.
 Each passing day brings with it yet another groundbreaking, viral content marketing campaign that you wish you’d thought of first.
 But all these developments are all moot if you simply cannot afford content marketing.